ChinmayShringi/ChinmayShringi/README.md

 ## Hi there, I'm Chinmay  👋
-## I'm a Student and a Developer!! 👀
+## I'm a Student and a Full Stack Developer!! 👀

 - 🔭 I am an open source developer enthusiast!
 - 🌱 I’m currently learning everything i can find. 🤣